roninjin10/rollupChains/README.md

 ## TODO

+1. (v0.1) export a wrapper around [useNetwork](https://wagmi.sh/react/hooks/useNetwork) from wagmi
-1. (v0.1) support all existing rollups in @wagmi/chains
+2. (v0.1) support all existing rollups in @wagmi/chains
-2. (v0.2) Patch wagmi types to return rollupChains instead of chains
+3. (v0.2) Patch wagmi types to return rollupChains instead of chains
-3. (v1) L1 chains supporting more than 1 chain
+4. (v1) L1 chains supporting more than 1 chain

 ### Author: Will Cory 👨🏻‍💻